 You can apply polyurethane over enamel paint to increase the durability and moisture resistance of the finish.
-When dry, polyurethane forms a glossy clear coat that protects the enamel paint from water, moisture, scratches, and other damage.
+When dry, it forms a glossy clear coat that protects the enamel paint from water, moisture, scratches, and other damage.

 Polyurethane Types To Use